AvansICT/ICT1.2-StatisticalRobot/StatisticalRobot-Lib/README.md

 - Run `dotnet publish StatisticalRobot-Lib.csproj --runtime linux-arm64 --no-self-contained`
 - Copy the file `bin/Release/{DOTNET_VERSION}/linux-arm64/publish/StatisticalRobot-Lib.dll` to the `StatisticalRobot-ProjectTemplate` folder, replacing the old DLL.
 - Distribute the new version of the `StatisticalRobot-ProjectTemplate`

+## Weird robot behavior

+It is smart to check the robot's voltage level.
+At about `5600` millivolts, it starts throwing exceptions that do not occur when the voltage is high enough.

+However, when the voltage drops below `5500` millivolts, it affects the Raspberry Pi as well, potentially causing it to get stuck in a boot loop due to insufficient voltage.
+This issue is indicated by the Romi startup sound playing repeatedly.

+With six `2600mAh` batteries, the robot is capable of 7 hours of idle time with occasional testing.
+The exact duration of continuous running has not been tested yet.